 - comes with more than nine bundled scripts including the iTunes controller Track Timer that aids in scheduling iTunes play lists and Job Timer that keeps track of the time specified applications and windows are active

-- registered users receive at least eleven additional bonus scripts to schedule
+- registered users receive at least twelve additional bonus scripts to schedule

 System Requirements Features Tour Testimonials FAQs Product Comparison Pricing Upgrade Offer Register Bundleware Bonus Scripts